-The HABC is required to reexamine each family's income and composition at least annually, and to adjust the family's level of assistance accordingly.
+The HABC is required to reexamine each family's income and composition in accordance with the MTW Supplement Addendum, and to adjust the family's level of assistance accordingly.
 Interim reexaminations are also needed in certain situations.
-This chapter discusses both annual and interim reexaminations, and the recalculation of family share and subsidy that occurs as a result.
+This chapter discusses both such examinations, and the recalculation of family share and subsidy that occurs as a result.
 HUD regulations and HABC policies concerning reexaminations are presented in three parts:

-Section 1: Annual Reexaminations.
-This part discusses the process for conducting annual reexaminations.
+Section 1: Reexaminations.
+This part discusses the process for conducting reexaminations.

 Section 2: Interim Reexaminations.
-This part details the requirements for families to report changes in family income and composition between annual reexaminations.
+This part details the requirements for families to report changes in family income and composition between reexaminations.

 Section 3: Recalculating Family Share and Subsidy Amount.
-This part discusses the recalculation of family share and subsidy amounts based on the results of annual and interim reexaminations.
+This part discusses the recalculation of family share and subsidy amounts based on the results of recertification and interim reexaminations.